pgcentralfoundation/pgrx/cargo-pgx/README.md

 If you'd like to create a "background worker" instead, specify the `--bgworker` argument.

-It also initializes the crate directory as a `git` repository.
+`cargo pgx new` does not initialize the directory as a git repo, but it does create a `.gitignore` file in case you decide to do so.

 ```shell script
 $ cargo pgx new --help